mitack/RP-PIO-XBUS/README.md

 * The inactive(deasserted,idle) level of all control signals- CLK, SNS and CSS is low/0 and respectively their active state is high/1.

-* All slaves must have their CSS_SI pulled up by internal or external pullup, and their CSS_SO must be configured as open collector/drain.
+* CSS_SI and CSS_MI must be pulled up by internal or external pullup, all CSS_SO must be configured as open collector/drain.

 * At any given time a single slave in the chain is SELECTED, which is determined by having its CSS_SO=I and CSS_SI=A.